raspberrypilearning/retraining-model/en/step_1.md

 title: What you will learn
 ---

-+ What machine learning models are made of
++ The structure of image recognition models
-+ How models are trained
++ How those models are trained
 + How to measure how well a model works

 --- /collapse ---